-That so many different kinds of diseases are more frequent in lower class groupings directs attention to generalized susceptibility to disease and to generalized compromises of disease defense systems. . . .
-[There may be] something about life in the lower social classes [that] increases vulnerability to illness in general.
+That so many different kinds of diseases are more frequent in lower class groupings directs attention to generalized susceptibility to disease and to generalized compromises of disease defense systems...[There may be] something about life in the lower social classes [that] increases vulnerability to illness in general."
 (Syme & Berkman, 1976, p.
 5)

-Researchers have therefore begun to look for an equally general fundamental cause-some higher order variable or transportable resource (e.g., Adler et al., 1994; Hayward et al., 2000)-that maintains the SES-health relation in a "dynamic system in which risk factors, knowledge of risk factors, treatments, and patterns of disease are changing" (Link & Phelan, 1995, p.
+They have therefore begun to look for an equally general "fundamental cause"-some "higher order variable" or "transportable" resource (e.g., Adler et al., 1994; Hayward et al., 2000)-that maintains the SES-health relation in a "dynamic system in which risk factors, knowledge of risk factors, treatments, and patterns of disease are changing" (Link & Phelan, 1995, p.
 88).

 The poverty paradigm has never developed a theory to explain the general relation it continues to describe (Hummer et al., 1998, p.
 555; Mechanic, 1989, p.
-20), perhaps partly because its different indicators of SES measure nothing obviously in common.
-Education is said to provide, among assorted other advantages, improved employment, gathering of information, health behavior, and negotiation of one's way through the health system, whereas income allows purchase of better health care, nutrition, transportation, and housing (Hummer et al., 1998, p.
+20), perhaps partly because its different indicators of socioeconomic status measure nothing obviously in common.
+Education is said to provide, among assorted other advantages, improved employment, gathering of information, health behavior, and negotiation of one's way through the health system, while income allows purchase of better health care, nutrition, transportation, and housing (Hummer et al., 1998, p.
 560; Mechanic, 1989, pp. 10-22).
-Recent discussions of what the fundamental cause might be have included social support, social connectedness, social anxiety, chronic stress (allostatic load), sense of personal control or mastery, experience of control, self-esteem, nutrition, relative deprivation, stigmatization, self-perceived social status, resistance resources, coping strategies, and intrinsic problem-solving capacities (Adler et al., 1994; Adler & Snibbe, 2003; Clay, 2001; Dutton & Levine, 1989; Link & Phelan, 1995; Marmot et al., 1987; Pincus et al., 1987; and many papers in Adler, Marmot, McEwen, & Stewart, 1999).
-To my knowledge, none has been shown plausible for explaining the full pattern-especially the generality and occasional reversal-of class disparities across time, place, and disease.
+Recent discussions of what the fundamental cause might be have included social support, social connectedness, social anxiety, chronic stress ("allostatic load"), sense of personal control or mastery, experience of control, self-esteem, nutrition, relative deprivation, stigmatization, self-perceived social status, resistance resources, coping strategies, and intrinsic problem-solving capacities (Adler et al., 1994; Clay, 2001; Dutton & Levine, 1989; Link & Phelan, 1995; Marmot et al., 1987; Pincus et al., 1987; and many papers in Adler, Marmot, McEwen, & Stewart, 1999).
+To my knowledge, none has been shown plausible for explaining the full pattern especially the generality and occasional reversal-of class disparities across time, place, and disease. g Meets Key Criteria for Being the "Fundamental Cause"